thegalactic/java-lattices/doc/Contribute.md

 This is a quick guide describing the essential steps to contribute.

-Step 1: Connect on github
+Step 1: Connect to github
 -------------------------

 [Create](https://github.com/join)/[Use](https://github.com/login) your github account